seelabutk/pbnj/README.md

 # Peanut Butter N Jelly

-Thin abstraction layer on top of OSPRay
+C++ wrapper library on top of OSPRay to simplify scientific volume rendering

 Provides the following: